QuentinOchem/ada-spark-rfcs/considered/rfc-meta-moveborrow.md

 'Sync_Swap respectively.
 In these cases, the move operations (or back & forth move operations) are done atomically.

-This does not guarantee however that asynchronous operations are free of erroneous behaviors.
+White thread-safe, Sync_Move does not guarantee that asynchronous operations are free of erroneous behaviors.
 Notably:

 ```Ada
    X : Handle;